MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: Experiments and Analysis

-\textbf{Implementation Details.} All experiments were conducted using the PyTorch framework with DeepSpeed ZeRO-3 optimization.
-Training was performed on 8 NVIDIA RTX 8000 GPUs.
+\textbf{(3) Implementation Details.} All experiments were conducted using the PyTorch framework with DeepSpeed optimization.
+Training was performed on 8 NVIDIA A100 Tensor Core GPUs.
+MUSON contains 10,110 annotated samples, which are split into training and testing sets with an 8:2 ratio, resulting in 8,088 training samples and 2,022 testing samples.
+All reported quantitative results are evaluated on the 2,022-sample test set.
 We employ the AdamW optimizer with a cosine learning rate schedule, setting the initial learning rate to \(2 \times 10^{-5}\) and a warmup ratio of 0.03.
-All input images are resized to a unified resolution of \(384 \times 384\).
-The per-device batch size is 4, resulting in a global batch size of 32 across all GPUs.
-Training is conducted for a total of 30 epochs to ensure adequate learning of rare samples under the long-tailed data distribution.
+All input images are resized to a unified resolution of \(448 \times 448\).
+The per-device batch size is 4, with a gradient accumulation step of 1, resulting in a global batch size of 32 across all GPUs.
+Each model is fine-tuned for 10 epochs.